takkyun/slack-listener/README.md

 * observe last message for each private channel
 * sort channels by last update time
-* click to open a channel offical slack client (confirmed it only on macOS)
+* click to open a channel offical slack client (confirmed it on macOS Sierra / Windows 10 / Ubuntu 16.04)

 ## Configuration